sithmartyr/jk2PRO_legacy/README.md

 ### Credits
 **videoP**, the original author of jaPRO.
 This mod is derived from jaPRO, and he really deserves all the credit for this mod's existence.
 He has been a huge help with development, and that's an understatement.

+Daggo & ouned for a few bugs that I ran into.
+Thanks go to Boothand for helping me fix the client 0 bugs.

-Kairos, Source, Leviticus, Daggo, visitor & eternal for testing thus far.
+Kairos, Source, Leviticus, Daggo, miso, visitor & eternal for testing thus far.